smileyborg/UIView-AutoLayout/README.md

 -----
 *Note: you must be developing for iOS 6.0 or later to use Auto Layout.*

-**Manually from GitHub**

-1. Download the `UIView+AutoLayout.h` and `UIView+AutoLayout.m` files and add them to your Xcode project
-2.	`#import UIView+AutoLayout.h` wherever you need it

-	*(Hint: adding the import to your precompiled header file once will allow you to access the API from anywhere in your app!)*
-3. Start joyfully creating constraints in code!

 **Using [CocoaPods](http://cocoapods.org)**

-1. Add the pod `UIView+AutoLayout` to your [Podfile](https://github.com/CocoaPods/CocoaPods/wiki/A-Podfile).
+1. Add the pod `UIView+AutoLayout` to your [Podfile](http://guides.cocoapods.org/using/the-podfile.html).

-    	platform :ios, '6.0'
     	pod 'UIView+AutoLayout'

-2. Run `pod install` from Terminal.
-3. Open your app's `.xcworkspace` file to launch Xcode and start joyfully creating constraints in code!
+2. Run `pod install` from Terminal, then open your app's `.xcworkspace` file to launch Xcode.
+3.	`#import UIView+AutoLayout.h` wherever you want to use the API.

+	*(Hint: adding the import to your precompiled header (.pch) file once will remove the need to import the .h file everywhere!)*
+4. That's it - now go write some beautifully simple Auto Layout code!

+**Manually from GitHub**

+1. Download the `UIView+AutoLayout.h` and `UIView+AutoLayout.m` files in the [Source directory](https://github.com/smileyborg/UIView-AutoLayout/tree/master/Source).
+2. Add both files to your Xcode project.
+3.	`#import UIView+AutoLayout.h` wherever you want to use the API.

+	*(Hint: adding the import to your precompiled header (.pch) file once will remove the need to import the .h file everywhere!)*
+4. That's it - now go write some beautifully simple Auto Layout code!

 **Releases**